MShahzadMughal/python-online-ide/README.md

 2. Enter the folder and install the dependencies:
    `npm install`.
-   This will automagically also create the `bundle.js` file by running `npm run build`.
-   It also runs the `postinstall.sh` BASH script which clones the [exercises](https://github.com/Open-Education-Polito/oep-esercizi-python) repository allowing to have the complete experience.
+   This will automagically also create the `bundle.js` file by running `npm run build` by invoking `postinstall.sh` BASH script.
+Furthermore, this script will clone the [exercises](https://github.com/Open-Education-Polito/oep-esercizi-python) repository allowing to have the complete experience.
 3. Run `node server.js`